Jarn/jarn.mkrelease/README.txt

     The URL of a remote SCM repository.

 ``scm-sandbox``
-    A local SCM sandbox; defaults to the current working directory.
+    A local SCM sandbox.
+Defaults to the current working directory.

 Examples